SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Dashboards/project-burn-dashboard.md

 ---
 id:  project-burn-dashboard
 title: Project Burn
-sidebar_label: Lesson 2 - Project Burn Dashboard
+sidebar_label: 2.
+Project Burn Dashboard
 sidebar_position: 2
 ---

-## Lesson 2 - Project Burn Dashboard
+## 2. Project Burn Dashboard

 Dashboards are a powerful feature used to quickly support decisions related to a specific client or project.